 Somehow, in the midst of the French Revolution, we, as humans, managaed to stumble onto one more crucial insight.
 The media could advance any political agenda it wanted, and whip up people’s emotions in any direction they felt necessary, and they didn’t even have to tell the truth to do it, as long as the other side was projected onto the body of an unlikable woman.
 There and then, in Theroigne and Marie, in war and blood and turmoil, the contemporary trainwreck was forged.

 Oooohhh.
 That line, like so many others in this book, makes me shudder.
 It’s a powerful, albeit tragic, description of how we use and abuse women to keep certain people and groups in power.
-Doyle grounds the issue firmly in a systemic perspective, which I like, but she does not excuse individuals from the way they act in that system.
+Doyle grounds the issue firmly in a systemic perspective, which I like, but they do not excuse individuals from the way they act in that system.
 (Incidentally, this last chapter about the French Revolution has a typo on page 224 that jumped out at me—Doyle mentions “the incompetent King Louis XIV” whereas Louis XVI was king at the time of the revolution.
 Fast fingers make for good enemies sometimes.)

 Although reading about the tragedies perpetrated upon so many women can be saddening, I like Doyle’s conclusion and call to action.
-Her point is that we cannot fix the current system.
+Their point is that we cannot fix the current system.
 There is no way to be a “good girl”, to become immune to being a trainwreck.
 The only solution is to opt-out.
 To flip the script.
 To be revolutionary.
 And for those who are male or otherwise insulated from this phenomenon courtesy of our privilege, we need to step up and help women be revolutionary, support them instead of tearing them down, and check that rather than participating in trainwreck narratives we are doing all we can to fight them.

 Because it is, ultimately, all about the narrative.
 Trainwreck is a story about the stories we tell about women.
 And you all know how much I love books about storytelling.
 More broadly, storytelling is so crucial now that social media has become both a way we get news and a way we interact with each other.
 This was never demonstrated so clearly as during the recent American election, where the narrative you consumed thanks to your personal bubble influenced your opinions about whether or not to go and vote (if you are American) and who you thought was going to win.
 The stories we tell have power over our lives.

 I came to this book as someone who has gone from an awareness of injustice and inequity towards a position of wanting to fight against it while acknowledging how I participate in systems of oppression.
 This is the gradual progression that many people make, and it is essential if one hopes to be an intersectional feminist.
-So for me, Trainwreck was largely a lot of head-nodding—nothing Doyle says seems really strange or new to me, though she often expresses it more eloquently, or illustrates it with an example from history or pop culture that had previously been unknown to me.
+So for me, Trainwreck was largely a lot of head-nodding—nothing Doyle says seems really strange or new to me, though they often express it more eloquently, or illustrates it with an example from history or pop culture that had previously been unknown to me.
 I don’t have the perspective required to say for sure how someone newer to feminist thought would react to this book.
 But I’d like to think that it is thought-provoking and edifying: I think that if you’re open to learning more about misogyny in our culture, this book will work for you.